microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

     ![OpenShift login screen](../graphics/OpenShift_Console_Login.jpg)

-5. Tyep in the user name and password provided to you for OpenShift cluster access.
-Your instructor may called this **openshiftAdminUsername** and **openshiftPassword**
+5. Type in the user name and password provided to you for OpenShift cluster access.
+Your instructor may call this **openshiftAdminUsername** and **openshiftPassword**

-6. You will now see a new web page like teh following
+6. You will now see a new web page like the following

     ![OpenShift Master Console](../graphics/OpenShift_Master_Console.jpg)